Rahila81/GitHub-Setup-Activity/README.md

 # GitHub-Setup-Activity
-This repository contains sample files for GitHub setup activity.
+This repository was created as part of the GitHub Setup Activity to demonstrate understanding of GitHub basics, repository creation, and file management.